rru-hgb/fhooe-symfony-dock/INSTALL.md

 ## Cleaning Up and Re-Install
 You can clean up using Docker Desktop
 - Stop and remove Containers
-- Remove Images for mariadb, php-apache and phpmyadmin
+- Remove Images
-- Remove Volume fhooe-web-dock_dbdata
+- Remove Volumes

 ### Clean Re-Install with Script
 - Go to directory, where docker-compose.yml is installed.